VPN by Google One, explained

 While the user ID and IP data have already been protected by the authentication steps, the data tunnel path does not log any user data traffic; only recording aggregate metrics, without user identifiable information, where needed for reliability.
 This delivers a service with higher reliability while maintaining the VPN’s privacy guarantees.
 We combine these approaches with strict standards on logging and auditing of our open-source code to ensure the VPN remains trustworthy.

 Using a VPN shouldn’t require that you completely turn over your trust to the VPN provider.
 A VPN provider should be able to transparently demonstrate how their service keeps your data private.
 Our VPN client-side code is open sourced so that users and privacy experts alike can verify how user data is handled.
-We will have external security experts audit VPN by Google One end to end, including the server-side implementation, and publish a report on our VPN privacy protections.

 What does VPN log?

 In order to provide peace of mind for our users that their activity is private from the VPN operator and from potential attackers, VPN by Google One does not log user activity on the network or other information that could reveal personally identifiable information about them.